Kingston upon Hull pollen forecast - today, tomorrow and the week ahead

 Is pollen high in Kingston upon Hull right now?

-On 25 June 2026, overall pollen levels in Kingston upon Hull are low.
-Grass is the main contributor to airborne pollen
+On 16 July 2026, overall pollen levels in Kingston upon Hull are moderate.
+Grass is the main contributor to airborne pollen, while cypress and artemisia remain at lower levels

 Will pollen levels change in Kingston upon Hull tomorrow?

-On 26 June 2026, pollen conditions in Kingston upon Hull will be different from today, with cypress at medium levels and grass increasing
+On 17 July 2026, pollen conditions in Kingston upon Hull will be different from today, with cypress at low levels, grass at medium levels

 Is pollen expected to decrease in Kingston upon Hull this week?